Updated: Sep 15

 While there’s a nominal fee to enter the Pottawatomie County Museum, the grounds are free to walk.
 See the Beard Cabin built in 1891!

 Get outdoors a Shawnee's Twin Lakes Reservoir.
 Sure the fishing and boating require permits at a cost, but between the two lakes, there’s 25 miles of shore to explore which is free.
 Lake Thunderbird State Park is 40 minutes from Shawnee.
 The Discovery Cove Nature Center is free to visit as are the hiking trails.
 (A parking fee is required at State Parks.)

 Also outdoor are the multiple parks in Shawnee.
-Sister City Park includes the Japanese Peace Garden; Dean Weigant Park features two playgrounds; Boy Scout Park a splash pad; Kidspace Park a skate park and a huge playground.
+Sister City Park includes the Japanese Peace Garden; Dean Weigant Park features two playgrounds; Boy Scout Park a splash pad, basketball courts, pavilions, and walking trail!